Dental Implants – Everett, WA

 Ahead of the final placement of your restoration, we’ll capture impressions of your mouth so we can create the crown, bridge, or denture that will eventually be attached.
 A couple weeks later, you’ll come back to our office to have it placed and we’ll make adjustments if necessary to ensure your bite is even and feels natural.

 Benefits of Dental Implants

-Additionally, there are no other tooth replacements that carry the same longevity as dental implants.
+- A longer-lasting smile - There are no other tooth replacements that carry the same longevity as dental implants.
 On average, they last between 25 years and a lifetime, which is a stark contrast to dental bridges (avg.
 10-15 yrs.) and dentures (7-10 yrs.)
-This means you’ll have lower costs overall because you’re not having to worry about maintaining your smile for years after the initial treatment.

 Indications for Dental Implants

 There are many ways we can replace your missing teeth.
 Dental implants are designed to replace single, multiple, and even all the teeth in a single arch thanks to their versatility.
 Keep reading to learn exactly how we make it happen at Albright Family Dental!

 To replace a single tooth, one titanium implant is paired with a porcelain crown and an abutment that attaches them together.
 The abutment also keeps the crown stabilized as you eat your favorite foods.
 We always use porcelain crowns for the most natural-looking replacement tooth possible.

 When you need multiple teeth replaced, you can dedicate a pair of dental implants to a single dental bridge.
 Since the implants are strong enough to hold a bridge, there’s no reason for removing existing tooth enamel to make room for a restoration, which is typical for dental bridges.